cwlacewe/neural_collaborative_filtering/README.md

 Author: Dr. Xiangnan He (http://www.comp.nus.edu.sg/~xiangnan/)

 ## Environment Settings
-We use Keras with Theano as the backend.
+We use the following setting:
+- Python version: '3.5.2'
-- Keras version:  '2.1.2'
+- Keras version:  '2.2.4'
+- Tensorflow backend version: '1.7.0'
-- Theano version: '0.8.0'
+- Theano backend version: '1.0.3'

 ## Example to run the codes.
 The instruction of commands has been clearly stated in the codes (see the  parse_args function).